Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Definitions and Notations

-where $V_{i}$ is an independent set of $G$, $i=1,2,\ldots,k$.
-The set of all $k$-colorings of a graph $G$ can be denoted by $C_{k}(G)$.
-A $k$-colorable graph $G$ is called \textbf{uniquely $k$-colorable} if each $k$-coloring of $G$ induces the same partition of the vertex set $V$ into $k$-independent sets.
+A $k$-colorable graph $G$ is called \textbf{uniquely $k$-colorable} if each $k$-coloring of $G$ induces the same partition of $V(G)$ into $k$ independent sets.

-Similarly, an \textbf{edge coloring} of a graph $G$ \cite{FW1977,FW1978} is an assignment from color-set to its edge-set such that no two distinct adjacent edges have the same color.
-An \emph{$k$-edge-coloring} of a graph $G$ is an edge-coloring with $k$ colors.
-A graph $G$ is $k$-edge-colorable if it has an $k$-edge-coloring.
-The edge chromatic number, $\chi^{\prime}(G)$, of $G$ is the minimum number $k$ for which $G$ is $k$-edge-colorable.
-A graph $G$ is called \textbf{uniquely $k$-edge-coloring} if there is unique $k$-edge-coloring such that any other colorings are equivalent to it.
-Alternatively, a graph $G$ is uniquely $k$-edge-coloring if there is exactly one partition of the edge-set $E(G)$ into $k$ matchings.
+Similarly, an \textbf{edge-coloring} of a graph \cite{FW1977,FW1978} is an assignment from a color-set to its edge-set such that no two distinct adjacent edges have the same color.
+An \textbf{$k$-edge-coloring} of a graph is an edge-coloring with $k$ colors.
+A graph is \textbf{$k$-edge-colorable} if it has an $k$-edge-coloring.
+The chromatic index of $G$, $\chi^{\prime}(G)$, is the minimum number of $k$ colors required for which $G$ is $k$-edge-colorable.
+A graph is called \textbf{uniquely $k$-edge-coloring} if there is a unique $k$-edge-coloring such that any other colorings are equivalent to it.
+Alternatively, a graph $G$ is uniquely $k$-edge-colorable if there is exactly one partition of the edge-set $E(G)$ into $k$ matchings.

 In this paper, two isomorphic graphs $G$ and $H$ can be written as $G \cong H$.
-A graph $G$ is labeled if each vertices assign different labels, traditionally represented by integers.
-For a labeled graph $G$, two colorings are different if there is at least one vertex receives different colors.
-We use $f(G,t)$ to denote the number of $t$-colorings for a labeled graph $G$.
-It is called the \textbf{chromatic polynomial} of a graph $G$, which is introduced by Brikhoff to attack the four color problem in 1912\cite{B1912}.
-More detailed researches can be found in the literatures \cite{B1946,R1968,BW1978,T1970,T1970(2),T1974,XL1995,X2004,DKT2005}.
+A graph $G$ is labeled if each vertex is assigned with a letter (or an integer).
+For a labeled graph $G$, two colorings are different if there is at least one vertex receiving different colors, and $f(G,t)$ is the number of $t$-colorings of $G$. $f(G,t)$ is called the \textbf{chromatic polynomial} of $G$ introduced by Brikhoff for attacking the Four-Color Problem in 1912 \cite{B1912}.
+More detail information can be found in \cite{B1946,R1968,BW1978,T1970,T1970(2),T1974,XL1995,X2004,DKT2005}.